-- (1) (a) The court may, on ex parte application by a judgment creditor or under paragraph (b) of subsection (7) of section sixty-five, order the attachment of any debt at present or in future owing or accruing to a judgment debtor by or from any other person (excluding the State), residing, carrying on business or employed within the district, to the amount necessary to satisfy the judgment and the costs of the proceedings for attachment, whether such judgment has been obtained in such court or in any other magistrate's court, and may make an order (hereinafter called a garnishee order) against such person (hereinafter called the garnishee) to pay to the judgment and costs, and may enforce such garnishee order as if it were a judgment of the court. - (b) The court may further, on application by the judgment creditor and after notice to the judgment debtor or under paragraph (b) of sub-section (7) of section sixty-five, order the attachment of any emoluments at present or in future owing or accruing to the judgment debtor by or from any person (including the State), residing, carrying on business or employed within the district, to the amount necessary to satisfy the judgment and the costs of the proceedings for attachment, whether such judgment has been obtained in such court or in any other magistrate's court, and may make an order (hereinafter also called a garnishee order) against such person (hereinafter also called the garnishee) to pay to the judgment and costs, and may enforce such garnishee order as if it were a judgment of the court.
+- (1) (a) The court may, on ex parte application by a judgment creditor or under paragraph (b) of subsection (7) of section sixty-five, order the attachment of any debt at present or in future owing or accruing to a judgment debtor by or from any other person (excluding the State), residing, carrying on business or employed within the district, to the amount necessary to satisfy the judgment and the costs of the proceedings for attachment, whether such judgment has been obtained in such court or in any other magistrate's court, and may make an order (hereinafter called a garnishee order) against such person (hereinafter called the garnishee) to pay to the judgment creditor or his attorney so much of the debt as may be sufficient to satisfy the judgment and costs, and may enforce such garnishee order as if it were a judgment of the court. - (b) The court may further, on application by the judgment creditor and after notice to the judgment debtor or under paragraph (b) of sub-section (7) of section sixty-five, order the attachment of any emoluments at present or in future owing or accruing to the judgment debtor by or from any person (including the State), residing, carrying on business or employed within the district, to the amount necessary to satisfy the judgment and the costs of the proceedings for attachment, whether such judgment has been obtained in such court or in any other magistrate's court, and may make an order (hereinafter also called a garnishee order) against such person (hereinafter also called the garnishee) to pay to the judgment creditor or his attorney so much of the emoluments as may be sufficient to pay the judgment and costs, and may enforce such garnishee order as if it were a judgment of the court.